-It would be advantageous for the candidates to have knowledge of French language at least at B2 level.
+It would be advantageous for the candidate to have:

-Applications will be assessed on the basis of the Eligibility and Selection criteria specified in parts 1 and 2.
+Applications will be assessed based on the Eligibility and Selection criteria specified in parts 1 and 2.

 As a European Union Authority, the EBA will apply a policy of equal opportunities and will take care to avoid any form of discrimination in its recruitment procedures.